Anthocyanin: Light absorbance

-The absorbance pattern responsible for the red color of anthocyanins may be complementary to that of green chlorophyll in photosynthetically-active tissues such as young Quercus coccifera leaves.
+The absorbance pattern responsible for the red color of anthocyanins may be complementary to that of green chlorophyll in photosynthetically active tissues such as young Quercus coccifera leaves.
 It may protect the leaves from attacks by herbivores that may be attracted by green color.

-Occurrence of anthocyanins
+Occurrence

 Anthocyanins are found in the cell vacuole, mostly in flowers and fruits, but also in leaves, stems, and roots.
 In these parts, they are found predominantly in outer cell layers such as the epidermis and peripheral mesophyll cells.

 Most frequently occurring in nature are the glycosides of cyanidin, delphinidin, malvidin, pelargonidin, peonidin, and petunidin.
 Roughly 2% of all hydrocarbons fixed in photosynthesis are converted into flavonoids and their derivatives, such as the anthocyanins.
 Not all land plants contain anthocyanin; in the Caryophyllales (including cactus, beets, and amaranth), they are replaced by betalains.
 Anthocyanins and betalains have never been found in the same plant.

 Sometimes bred purposely for high anthocyanin content, ornamental plants such as sweet peppers may have unusual culinary and aesthetic appeal.